Glucose Monitoring In Children With Diabetes

 What do I need to know about glucose monitoring meters for my child with diabetes?

 In New Zealand, the CareSens range of glucose monitoring meters and test strips are funded.
-For more information about these meters and test strips, see the link to the Pharmac website below.

 See more KidsHealth content on diabetes